F1 Japanese Grand Prix Tickets 2026

 Now Suzuka is the primary F1 track in Japan, and it looks set to remain that way for the foreseeable future.
 Fans and drivers will be able to look forward to more quality high-speed racing on the Suzuka Circuit.
 From the high-speed sections to the technical corners, and of course the famous S-Curves that are often make-or-break, the Suzuka Circuit has a little bit of everything.

-By Train: The most common way of reaching Suzuka is by train, the closest stations being Shiroko Station - on the Kintetsu Line and Suzaka Circuit Inō Station - on the Isle Railway Line.
-Many major cities run to the Shiroko Station making it a major travel hub on raceday, with many shuttle buses also running from the station.
+Train: The closest stations are Shiroko Station (Kintetsu Line) and Suzuka Circuit Inō Station (Isle Railway Line).
+Shiroko Station is a major hub on race day, with many shuttle buses running from the station to the circuit.

-By Taxi: Taxi services are another popular choice for spectators really from Suzuka and other nearby towns.
-While this is a great option with drop-off points located near the circuit, it’s also in high demand and costs can increase greatly during peak times.
+Taxi: Taxis are convenient from Suzuka and nearby towns, with drop-off points near the circuit.
+Expect high demand and increased fares during peak times.